jfreeze/horizon/README.md

 ./bin/deploy-my_app.sh -u me -h example.com
 ```

-Note: Due to your beam application being a script and not a binary executable, stopping an app that was started using the default Elixir release code will timeout. `Horizon` fixes this by creating a run command file in `/usr/local/etc/rc.d/my_app`.
+Note: Due to your beam application being a script and not a binary executable, stopping an app that was started using the default Elixir release code will timeout. `Horizon.Ops` fixes this by creating a run command file in `/usr/local/etc/rc.d/my_app`.
 On FreeBSD, the default script for running **`remote`** or **`eval`** is fine, but for starting/stopping the service, you should use:

 ```shell
 # service my_app start|stop|restart|status